NHSDigital/communications-manager-api/README.md

 #### Integration tests

-Integration tests live within the `/tests/api/` directory and use pytest markers to call out tests for a specific environment
+Integration tests live within the `/tests/api/` directory and use pytest markers to call out tests for a specific environment.

 * `all` - available to run against all environments
 * `devtest` - can be ran against the internal-dev or internal-qa environments